Moonbase59/azuracast_xmltv/README.md

 The above will happen when you leave the mount point _Display Name_ empty, it’s just AzuraCast’s default.

-My suggestion: Change the _Display Name_ of your station’s mount points to something meaningful that everyone can easily find and distinguish in the EPG.
+My suggestion: Change the _Display Name_ of your station’s mount points to something meaningful that everyone can easily find and distinguish in the EPG. `azuracast_xmltv` will _automatically pick up the change_ when you run it with the `-m`/`--m3u` option next time.

 As an example, I used
 - Nite Radio (128kbps MP3)
 - Nite Radio (128kbps AAC)
 - Nite Radio Video-Stream